ghl3/dataframe/README.md

 Here, `:a` and `:b` are the names of the columns and the index over rows is `[:x :y :z]`.

-One can also construct a DataFrame from a list of pairs of index keys and rows-as-maps.
+- Pass a list of pairs of index keys and rows-as-maps.

 ```clojure
 (def frame (df/frame [[:x {:a 1 :b 10}]